 The theory of continued fractions introduced by Ramanujan occupies key role in the study of $q$-series, theta functions, and modular forms.
 It is interesting to study the modular properties of his continued fractions through the product expansions.
 A detailed description of Ramanujan's continued fractions and $q$-series identities can be found in his notebooks \cite{Ramanujan1957, Ramanujan2000} and in extensive commentaries of Berndt \cite{Berndt1991}.
 In the recent years, many mathematicians found interest in the theory of continued fractions and revisited many of his continued fractions.
 The following is the renowned Rogers-Ramanujan continued fraction \cite{Ramanujan2000}

 where is the renowned Ramanujan's general theta function \cite[p.
-35, Entry 19]{Berndt1991}.
+35, Entry 19]{Berndt1991}. $f(x,y)$ is one of the examples of $q$-series that has both infinite sum and infinite product representations.

 For the wonderful work on $R(q)$, one can refer \cite{Ramanujan2000, Berndt1991, Andrews2005}.
-Motivated by Ramanujan's work, Liu \cite{Liu2007} and Chan et al. \cite{Chan_2009} established several new identities associated with $R(q)$.
-Further, they proved new Eisenstein series identities involving $R(q)$.
-Recently, Cao et al. \cite{Cao_2023} established a Rogers-Ramanujan-Slater type theta function identity.
-The following continued fractions of order ten were studied by Rajkhowa and Saikia \cite{Rajkhowa_2023_10}, where algebraic relations and explicit evaluations of these continued fractions were obtained.
+Inspired by Ramanujan's work, Liu \cite{Liu2007} and Chan \textit{et al.} \cite{Chan_2009} proved many new identities associated to $R(q)$.
+Also, they established new Eisenstein series identities involving $R(q)$.
+Further, Cao \textit{et al.} \cite{Cao_2023} obtained a theta function identity which resembles Rogers-Ramanujan-Slater type identity.
+The following continued fractions of order ten were studied by Rajkhowa and Saikia \cite{Rajkhowa_2025}, where algebraic relations and explicit evaluations of these continued fractions were obtained.

 and